ClarytyLLC/docs/src/docs/getting-started/quickstart/README.md

 **APPROXIMATE READING TIME: 8 MINUTES**

-It is easy to get started with Veritones aiWARE platform.
-Runnig a cognition job is just few steps away.
+It is easy to get started with Veritone's aiWARE platform.
+Running a cognition job is just few steps away.

 ## Step 1: Register for free <!-- {docsify-ignore} -->